Disabling and Enabling Portal Users

 Required Privileges

-To perform the task, a user must have one of the following roles assigned: Company Owner, Company Administrator, Location Administrator.
+To perform the task, a user must have one of the following roles assigned: Company Owner, Company Administrator, Company Tenant, Location Administrator.

-• Company Owner can disable and enable users having any role assigned.
+- Company Owner can disable and enable any users except Company Tenant.

-• Company Administrator can disable and enable any users except Company Owner.
+- Company Administrator can disable and enable any users except Company Owner and Company Tenant.

 Disabling Portal Users